ibiroos/FloodTool/README.md

 -   Open OSGeo4W Shell

--   Path update, using "py3_env."
+-   Path update, using “py3_env.”

--   Install "pip" command:
+-   Install “pip” command:

-    -   Download "get_pip.py" from <https://bootstrap.pypa.io>
+    -   Download “get_pip.py” from <https://bootstrap.pypa.io>
     -   Put he file in OSGeo4W folder and execute from Shell (python get_pip.py).
 This program will download and install pip, setuptools and wheel.
-    -   Update the paths, again, with "py3_env."
+    -   Update the paths, again, with “py3_env.”

 -   From <https://www.lfd.uci.edu/~gohlke/pythonlibs/> download the
     following libraries: